bnrt/conductorr/README.md

 - Movies support years in queries, tv shows support resolutions.

+## Contributions
+In order to add a new provider, submit a pull request into the [src/providers/community](https://github.com/bnrt/conductorr/tree/master/src/providers/community) directory.

 ## Known issues
 - Incompatible with the First Party Isolation mode in Firefox.
 - Cyrillic queries don't work on BlueBird.